Skip to content

 Bezels That Cannot Typically Be Dismantled

 Let's understand how these luxury watches are made firstly.
 Watch designers in Switzerland use specific programs to make models in 3D CAD using software called SolidWorks (by Dassault), which is a French software for making even aeronautics parts.
-Bear in mind that drawing is still vital, and rendering in gouache is still used today.

 Let's mention those interesting cases where bezels are fixed or mounted to the watch in ways that present special challenges for stones setting: